Siranush Gasparyan: Biography

-Siranush Gasparyan was born in Sukhum in 1977.
-In 1991 the family moved to Yerevan, Armenia where Siranush graduated from Music High School after Tchaikovsky.
+Siranush Gasparyan was born in Sukhum in 1978.
+In 1991 her family moved to Yerevan, Armenia where Siranush graduated from Music High School after Tchaikovsky.
 In 2002 she got double Master Degree from Fortepiano and Vocal (Opera singing) departments of the Yerevan State Conservatory after Komitas.
 From 2003 – 2005 she was enrolled in post-graduate vocal course, class of the professor Elena Vardanyan.
 Since year 2001 Siranush is performing on the stage, participates in singing contents in Armenia and Europe, she is also teaching at the Yerevan State Conservatory.

 She won best singer in a national competition and is a highly regarded performer with the Armenian Philharmonic Orchestra where she has been a top billed soloist.
 She has performed as a soloist at important venues like the Armenian theater and internationally in venues like Days of Armenian Culture 2014 in Stuttgart.